JamesMConroy/notes/README.md

 # notes
 Notes manager.

 * Notes are plain text files (txt,md,troff,...).
+It can support any type, but it is designed for plain-text.
 * CLI interface.
+It is designed to behave as `man`.
 * NCurses interface (run it without arguments).

-The application created to works well with Nextcloud Notes, and designed to behave as `man` utility too.
+* Nextcloud Notes compatible.
+I use nextcloud to synchronize my notes and use them in Android.
+So it builded to work well with Nextcloud.
+* User-defined popup menu (see `man notesrc`).

-You will need my [md2roff](https://github.com/nereusx/md2roff) utility to create the man pages.
+You will need my [md2roff](https://github.com/nereusx/md2roff) utility to create the man pages; this in not necessary if you use the `*.man` files that are stored in this repo.

 ## Installation